Carlmundo/W2-Plus/README.md

 	- In-Game
 		- Ninja Rope Glitch Fixes 1-4
 		- Remove Replay screen corners (to be compatible with borderless windowed mode)
+- Game can now handle intense explosions caused by extended weapon options (via wkHighMem)
 - Discord Rich Presence to show whether you're in the menus or in-game
 - Mutes the clicking sound when you type
 - Changed the all weapons team name cheat back to "TEAM17MicroProse"
 - Improved Frontend clarity and DPI scaling
-- Support for more characters from other languages
+- Supports more text characters from other languages
 - Fixed the water selection in the frontend (via [fkWaterFix](https://github.com/Dawid8plc/fkWaterFix))
 - Updated the Soundbank Editor with a working version
 - Portuguese soundbank